01 Apr Desire, Discipline, Decision-fatigue & Dinacaryā

 Read on…

 I grew up hearing from my guru—many times—of the necessity of minimizing the five passions: lust, anger, greed, attachment and egoism.
 To eliminate these, it was important to control the senses.
-When we see, hear, taste, touch or smell things, this leads us to desire them, become angry or frustrated when we cant get them, we want more of them, become attached to, and identified with them.
+When we see, hear, taste, touch or smell things, we become attached to them, which leads us to desire them, and then become angry or frustrated when we cant get them, and fearful of losing them.
 Controlling the senses helps control the five passions.
 Ayurveda also teaches that controlling the senses is also the best way to promote happiness.

 But controlling the senses is not so easy.
 In a study of more than 1 million people around the world, self-control came in last of virtues people professed to have.
 I had been reflecting on the relationship between desire and discipline when I recently [that is to say, maybe in 2013?] read a New York Times article on decision fatigue.